Become an Environmental Manager

 Learn to work to specification when addressing environmental problems (by undertaking Problem Based Learning Projects)

-Read, investigate, discuss, and formulate informed perceptions and opinions about a wide range of environmental concepts and ideas.
+Read, investigate, discuss, and formulate informed perceptions and opinions about a wide range of environmental concepts and ideas

-Attend meetings, trade shows, seminars and/or conferences that are relevant to the environmental profession.
+Attend meetings, trade shows, seminars and/or conferences that are relevant to the environmental profession

-Interact with and learn from a range of highly qualified and experienced environmental professionals who act as your tutors, either via email, phone, mail and/or in person.
+Interact with and learn from a range of highly qualified and experienced environmental professionals who act as your tutors, either via email, phone, mail and/or in person

-LEARN ESSENTIAL PRACTICAL SKILLS TO WORK IN ENVIRONMENTAL MANAGEMENT
+LEARN PRACTICAL SKILLS

 Climate change, species extinction, pollution, emissions trading schemes (ETS's) and "greening" economies are the catch-phrases and concerns of informed people worldwide.
 New employment opportunities are constantly emerging in this field but, despite this continuing growth, many graduates in the environmental sciences still find that a job eludes them.
 Often this is because their studies have not covered the subjects and skills which are in fact providing the employment opportunities.